hemanshu14/stock-market/README.md

 There is a login screen and sign up screen to register new users in the DB.
 You can use existing added users in the DB to login.
 Please find below their details:
 - username: john.doe@test.com, password: qwerty
 - username: jane.doe@test.com, password: qwerty

-There is a POSTMAN collection also given in the backend folder
+There is a POSTMAN collection also given in the backend folder which has all the REST API details with examples.